LLNL/sundials/doc/cvodes/guide/source/Introduction.rst

 Added the function :c:func:`SUNProfiler_Reset` to reset the region timings and counters to zero.

+Added support for integrating IVPs with constraints using BDF methods and projecting the solution onto the constraint manifold with a user defined projection function.
+This implementation is accompanied by additions to user documentation and CVODES examples.
+See :c:func:`CVodeSetConstraints` for more information.

 The behavior of :c:func:`N_VSetKernelExecPolicy_Sycl` has been updated to be consistent with the CUDA and HIP vectors.
 The input execution policies are now cloned and may be freed after calling :c:func:`N_VSetKernelExecPolicy_Sycl`.